michallepicki/gleam-realworld-example-app/README.md

 - [ ] articles tags
 - [ ] following users

 ... and many more.
 These are just examples of things missing.
-Feel free to send PRs for any of them, I'm doing this just to learn Gleam in my spare time so the more the merrier!
+I was doing this just to learn Gleam in my spare time so only a few things were set up